-Operation and Voting
+Operation and Management

-The operations and affairs of GAR B are managed and controlled by the GAR B GP which is bound by the investment guidelines and operating policies applicable to the REIT.
-The GAR B Limited Partners are not entitled to take part in the management or control of the business or affairs of GAR B.
+The business and affairs of Limited Partnership 3 are managed and controlled by SGI US GP which is bound by the investment guidelines and operating policies applicable to the REIT.
+The LP3 Limited Partners are not entitled to take part in the management or control of the business or affairs of the partnership, subject to the limited approval rights of the NA Essential Fund described below.